G-9Y6K477HQZ

 1) Is the Candidate Kit completed?

-• This step is a key component allowing the following application steps to be completed: school transcripts, CFA results submission and Evaluator ALO designation.
+• This step is a key component allowing the following application steps to be completed: school transcripts, DoDMERB medical and Evaluator ALO designation.
 None of these steps are possible until the Candidate Kit is submitted.

 • Inside the Kit, have you listed the names of your recommenders, your counselor, your CFA evaluator?